SynaLinks/documentation/docs/basics/graph-prompt-programming.md

 Call Program: clarify_objective
 Program Purpose: Clarify the objective if needed
  --- Step 2 ---
-Decision Purpose: Find out if there is anything unclear in the Objective Decision Question: Is the Objective unclear?
+Decision Purpose: Check if the objective is unclear Decision Question: Is the objective still unclear?
 Decision: MAYBE
  --- Step 3 ---
 Action Purpose: Ask question to clarify the objective